-Meredith is a certified Ashtanga and Yoga Tune Up® and Health Coach.
-Meredith works with yogis and movers of all ages, from 3 year olds in her PK classes, high school athletes, as well as adults and seniors.
-Off the mat, Meredith can often be found on the tennis court – as an athlete she is passionate about improving performance, enhancing mobility, preventing injuries and quieting the monkey mind.
+Is a certified Ashtanga and Yoga Tune Up® and Health Coach.
+Loving the diversity, Meredith works with yogis and movers of all ages, from 3 year olds in her PK classes, high school athletes, as well as adults and seniors.
+Off the mat, Meredith can often be found on the tennis court.
+As an athlete she is passionate about improving performance, enhancing mobility, preventing injuries and quieting the monkey mind.

 - Miami University – BA Psychology

 - The Roll Model® Method